tas-mac/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/A-11.PNG)

-    Click **Create**.
+    Click **Review + Create**.
 It will take approx. 10 minutes for the SQL Server instance and database to get created.

 4. Configure a firewall for Azure SQL Server.